 DRAWDOWN: Marin is a community-wide campaign to dramatically reduce local greenhouse gas emissions by engaging everyone: individuals, community groups, schools, businesses, and government.
 Launched in the fall of 2017 and aligned with Project Drawdown and the California State Climate Strategies, DRAWDOWN: Marin is focused on climate solutions that can be implemented right now in six key areas (energy, transportation, buildings and infrastructure, food and food waste, carbon sequestration and climate resilient communities), as well as identifying high-impact projects that have potential for funding.
 The effort is supported by the County of Marin and has utilized the expertise of over 140 volunteers who have worked to accelerate climate actions.

 The Ferguson Township, Pennsylvania

-The Ferguson Township, Pennsylvania Board of Supervisors and staff all read Drawdown so they could increase their knowledge of climate solutions.
-The Board has passed a climate-action resolution; budgeted for green building, low-impact development and solar energy; created a new park with reforestation and pollinator initiatives; and more.
+The board of supervisors and staff of Ferguson Township, Pennsylvania, all read Drawdown so they could increase their knowledge of climate solutions.
+The board has passed a climate-action resolution; budgeted for green building, low-impact development and solar energy; created a new park with reforestation and pollinator initiatives; and more.
 All of these actions have been accomplished while maintaining a fund balance and without raising taxes.
-Learn more.